CenturyHSTech/single-page-html-only/README.md

 ### Folder and File Structure
 - Create a single web page named `index.html`
-- Create a folder titled `images` (all lowercase)
-- Include at least 3 images using meaningful names and no spaces.

 ### HTML Requirements
 A single HTML file with: